AnRamos98/-qa-web-portfolio/Postman/QA_Case_Studies/README.md

 **In short:
 We know the payload is wrong.
 We know the response status is wrong.
-This is deliberate — we are testing how to analyze and reason about a faulty API.**
+This is deliberate, we are testing how to analyze and reason about a faulty API.**

 Let's go!